aromatt/prom-pipe/README.md

 The purpose of `prom-pipe` is to completely eliminate the barriers to publishing quick [Prometheus](https://prometheus.io/) metrics from your shell.

-## Use Case
+Example:

-The intended use case looks like this:
+    ls /tmp/foo | wc -l | prom-pipe -j foo -n tmp_files

-* You already use Prometheus for metrics
+## Intended Use Case
-* You want to add a new metric quickly, and:
+- You already use Prometheus for metrics.
-  * it doesn't naturally fit into any service
+- You want to add a new metric quickly, and:
-  * you don't want to change production code just for this
+  - it doesn't naturally fit into any service or job
-  * the metric can be generated easily with a quick shell pipeline or script
+  - you don't want to change any existing production code just for this task
-  * you may only need it temporarily
+  - the metric can be generated easily with a shell pipeline or script

-For example, imagine you want to monitor the number of objects under an S3 prefix, in order to keep tabs on a recent bug fix.
+For example, imagine you want to track the number of objects under an S3 prefix, in order to keep tabs on a recent bug fix.
 How would you normally do that?